 To serve (optional):

 - 2 Spring onion (Scallion) - thinly sliced

 - Pine nuts

-- Cut the broccoli florets off of the stalk and cut into small pieces.
+- Cut 1 head Broccoli into small pieces.
 Using a peeler of sharp knife, remove the outer part of the stalk and discard.
 Use a coarse box grater to grate the stalk.

-- Add all the vegetables to a large bowl and drizzle over the dressing.
+- Add 2 Shallots, 0.25 Red cabbage, 2 Spring onion (Scallion) and 2 Carrot to a large bowl and drizzle over the dressing.

 - Make sure you finely dice the shallots so that they are not too overpowering.

 - You can swap the Greek yogurt for sour cream or mayo if you want a more indulgent salad.

 - Try adding some shredded apple for extra sweetness.

 - You can make this salad vegan by swapping honey for maple syrup and using a plant based yogurt.